-4. Validity of the Certification Result
+5. Validity of the Certification Result

-This Certification Report only applies to the version of the product as indicated.
-The confirmed assurance package is only valid on the condition that
+This Certification Report applies only to the version of the product as indicated.
+The confirmed assurance package is valid on the condition that

 - all stipulations regarding generation, configuration and operation, as given in the following report, are observed, - the product is operated in the environment described, as specified in the following report and in the Security Target.